gruntwork-io/terragrunt-infrastructure-modules-example/README.md

 [Terraform](https://www.terraform.io) code DRY.
 For background information, check out the [Keep your Terraform code DRY](https://github.com/gruntwork-io/terragrunt#keep-your-terraform-code-dry) section of the Terragrunt documentation.

-This repo contains the following example code:
+This repo contains the following example modules:

-* [asg-elb-service](/asg-elb-service): An example of how to deploy an Auto Scaling Group (ASG) with an Elastic Load Balancer (ELB) in front of it.
+* [asg-alb-service](/modules/asg-alb-service): An example of how to deploy an Auto Scaling Group (ASG) with an Application Load Balancer (ALB) in front of it.
 We run a dirt-simple "web server" on top of the ASG that always returns "Hello, World".

-* [mysql](/mysql): An example of how to deploy MySQL on top of Amazon's Relational Database Service (RDS).
+* [mysql](/modules/mysql): An example of how to deploy MySQL on top of Amazon's Relational Database Service (RDS).

 Note: This code is solely for demonstration purposes.
 This is not production-ready code, so use at your own risk.
 If you are interested in battle-tested, production-ready Terraform code, check out [Gruntwork](http://www.gruntwork.io/).